Introduction: Strip Plot

 The Visual specific settings contain formatting properties that allow you to change the default behavior of the visual:

-- X-Axis: the formatting options for the x-axis (value axis) are similar to the options available within the Clustered bar chart (standard Power BI visual).
-These familiar options allow you to change the visibility and formatting of the x-axis elements (like: Start and End values, Display units, Value decimal places, Title, etc.).
+• X-Axis: the formatting options for the x-axis (value axis) are similar to the options available within the Clustered bar chart (standard Power BI visual).
+These familiar options allow you to change the visibility and formatting of the x-axis elements.

-- Y-Axis: the formatting options for the y-axis (category axis) are similar to the options available within the Clustered bar chart (standard Power BI visual).
-These familiar options allow you to change the visibility and formatting of the y-axis elements (like: Values, Title, etc.).
+• Y-Axis: the formatting options for the y-axis (category axis) are similar to the options available within the Clustered bar chart (standard Power BI visual).
+These familiar options allow you to change the visibility and formatting of the y-axis elements.

-- Style: to change the Font family, text Size, emphasized text (Bold, Italic, Underline) and Font color of the zoomslider date labels.
+• Style: change the Font family, text Size, emphasized text (Bold, Italic, Underline) and Color of the legend.

-The General settings contain options that affect the visual container and are consistent across all visual types.
-Here you can also customize the general Title and Tooltips.
+The General settings contain cards that affect the visual container and are consistent across all visual types.
+Here you find options for customizing the Properties (Size, Position, Padding, Advanced options ), Title, Effects (Background, Visual border, Shadow), Data format, Header icons, Tooltips and Alt text.

 How to use: Analytics